Gravitational wave polarizations in nonminimally coupled gravity: Perturbation dynamics in nonminimally coupling model

 where we have again taken $R\approx R(t)$ and taken the background metric to be flat such that $g^{0j}=0$.
 We thus have

 Following the same steps we develop this expression as

 where we have used the conservation equation again to simplify $\partial_k T^{k0}$ as

 as we have chosen the matter Lagrangian to be $\mathcal{L}_m=-\rho=-T^{00}$.
+We note that the $\dot R$ term should only be considered when its dynamics are comparable to those of $I_{ij}$, as it should otherwise be ignored under the sub-horizon approximation.
 Therefore, under the stated assumptions, we find that the production of gravitational waves is still quadrupolar, obeying a similar equation to the one in GR with a rescaled gravitational constant $\tilde{G}$ and an additional term due to the modified conservation law, which follows from the nonminimal coupling between matter and curvature.
 As expected, by setting $f_1=R$ and $f_2=F_2=0$, we recover the GR quadrupole formula, thus ensuring a smooth reconciliation with GR in the weak modification regime.
 However, as discussed later in this work, the NMC theory admits scalar gravitational wave degrees of freedom, as previously discussed in Ref. \cite{NMCGravWaves}.
 This additional degree of freedom predicts gravitational radiation from all multipoles, down to monopoles and dipoles, as in most alternative gravitational theories \cite{ScalarWavesf_R}.
 Nevertheless, showing that the traceless-transverse modes see no effects from monopoles and dipoles at leading order provides clarity on another fundamental property of what we still expect to be the dominant modes of gravitational radiation in the NMC theory.